Officers

 Individual Commitments:

-1. Attend quarterly or bi-monthly meetings by conference call and, if possible, board retreat or conference when one is scheduled.
+- Attend quarterly or bi-monthly meetings by conference call and, if possible, an in-person board retreat or conference when one is scheduled.

-2. Commitment is to do what you can in ways that are realistic in your life, with the understanding that different life situations can require flexibility in order to make participation possible.
+- Commitment to do what you can in ways that are realistic in your life, with the understanding that different life situations can require flexibility in order to make participation possible.

-4. Complete a minimum of one 3-year term as Board Member.
-Terms are renewable.
+- Complete a minimum of one 3-year term as Board Member.
+Terms renew automatically unless you decide to resign.

-5. Be willing and excited to be an active advocate for Kidpower to one’s personal communities/spheres of influence.
-Personal Communities might be geographic, service, professional, etc. Board Members’ role is to keep affirming Kidpower as an important contribution to society.
+- Be willing and excited to be an active advocate for Kidpower to your personal communities/spheres of influence.
+Personal Communities might be geographic, service, professional, etc.